Motorcycle License in Indiana

 Your endorsement is valid for the amount of the time that your license is valid.
 Your birthday marks the date of expiration for your endorsement and your license.
 If you let your license or endorsement expire, you will have to pay a $6 late fee.
 If your birthday falls on a day when the office is closed, the endorsement will be valid until the next business day.

-You have up to 1 year before the expiration date to renew your license or endorsement at any local BMV licensing office.
-Riders under 18 years old must renew their license on or before their 21st birthday.
+You have up to 2 years before the expiration date to renew your license or endorsement at any local BMV licensing office.
+Riders who were under 21 years old when they received their license must renew their license within 30 days after their 21st birthday.

 For information on renewing your license, please see our Indiana License Renewal page.